brycevegh/sdd680/Capstone Milestones/Milestone 5.md

 # Source Code Listing

-**Waiting to input code snippets that are being modifed during this iteration, so some of the code snippets will be blank**
+**Waiting to input code snippets that are being modified during this iteration, so some of the code snippets will be blank**

 ## Import Statement and Variable definitions